10 Must-Know sFTP Commands for Linux File Transfers

-File Transfer Protocol (FTP) was a widely used protocol to transfer files or data remotely in an unencrypted format which is not a secure way to communicate.
+File Transfer Protocol (FTP) was once a widely used method for transferring files or data remotely.
+However, it transmits information in an unencrypted format, making it an insecure way to communicate.

-So, basically, FTP can be used in limited cases or on the networks that you trust.
-Over the period of time, SCP (Secure Copy) and SSH (Secure Shell) addresses this security ambiguity and added an encrypted secure layer while transferring data between remote computers.
+Because of this, FTP should only be used in limited cases or on networks you fully trust.
+Over time, protocols like SCP (Secure Copy) and SSH (Secure Shell) have addressed these security concerns by introducing encrypted layers for securely transferring data between remote systems.

 [ You might also like: Best Command-Line FTP Clients for Linux ]

-Security Warnings: Please don’t open the SSH port (Secure SHell) globally as this would be a security breach.
-You can only open for specific IP from where you are going to transfer or manage files on the remote system or vice versa.
+Security Warning: Please don’t expose the SSH (Secure Shell) port to the public internet, as this poses a security risk.
+Instead, allow access only from specific IP addresses that will be used to transfer or manage files on the remote system.

 1. How to Connect to SFTP